AaronL1011/Assignments/Term_3_Workbook/README.md

 _Explain data types, using examples from the JavaScript programming language_

-**Data Types** for most languages can be catagorized into three different forms: Strings, Numbers and Booleans.
+**Data Types** for most languages can be catagorised into three different forms: Strings, Numbers and Booleans.
 These different types tell the compiler/interpreter how to handle the data assigned to that type.

 **Strings**: can be made up of words, single characters, whitespace and symbols.
 Eg: